A street in Puerto Rico for an article about Corporate Compliance in Puerto Rico

 • Corporation: In a corporation, the capital stock can be divided into shares that can be transferred.
 In this type of company, the partners are not personally liable for corporate debts.
 A minimum of 3 shareholders is required and there is no maximum limit.
 Corporations can be classified into domestic and foreign corporations, and for-profit or non-profit corporations.

-• Domestic Corporations: Are those created under the General Corporations Act of Puerto Rico.
+• Domestic corporations: Are those created under the General Corporations Act of Puerto Rico.
 That is, these are corporations of Puerto Rico.

-• Foreign Corporations: Those entities which were created in another jurisdiction.
+• Foreign corporations: Those entities which were created in another jurisdiction.
 In order for a foreign corporation to operate on the island territory, foreign corporations must obtain authorization from the Department of State of Puerto Rico by presenting the following documents:

 • A certificate of existence or its equivalent from your jurisdiction of origin, no more than 3 months old